ChamiLamelas/Cpp_Review/README.md

   * This adds the c_cpp_properties.json configuration file.
 * Can also add to args the ability to statically link dependencies when compiling an executable.
 This is done by adding "-static".
 This allows for copying over the executable to be run on other Windows machines without having to copy dependencies represented via dynamic link libraries (DLL).
   * See [this post](https://stackoverflow.com/a/26107550) and [this one](https://stackoverflow.com/a/311889) on the difference in these two types of linking.
-* See [this post](https://stackoverflow.com/a/48923013) which discusses how you can choose the formatting style used by the C/C++ extension in VS code.
+* See [this post](https://stackoverflow.com/a/48923013) and [this one](https://stackoverflow.com/a/50489812) which discuss how you can choose the formatting style used by the C/C++ extension in VS code.
   * To find extension settings, go to Extensions > C/C++ (By Microsoft) > The gear > Extension Settings > Scroll down till you see `C_Cpp: Clang_format_fallback Style`.
   * Example: Using the Google style will put opening curly brackets on the same line versus on a new line (Visual Studio style).